grebett/1f03caf/receipt/README.md

 ## What will you achieve?

-The well-known men clothing shop _clothes-men.com_ has just hired you to create their new e-receipt template email.
+The well-known men clothing shop _clothes-men.mailjet.com_ has just hired you to create their new e-receipt template email.

 Their brief: you have to create a template that displays...